shumwaymark/sentinelcam/README.rst

 Workloads are configured through a set of YAML files.
 Tasks can be configured by job class to have an affinity for a certain task engine.
-Perhaps one of the task engines has a dedicated inference co-processor and is kept ready for real-time supplemental event analysis.
+Perhaps one of the task engines has a dedicated inference co-processor and is kept ready for immediate supplemental event analysis.

 - A separate engine can be used for work that only requires CPU, such as background maintenance tasks.